ethz-coss/intersection_switching/README.md

-# intersection_switching
+# voting_traffic

 ## Setup
-To run this, please install this fork of CityFlow: https://anonymous.4open.science/r/CityFlow-6533/README.rst
+To run this, please install this fork of CityFlow: https://github.com/mbkorecki/CityFlow

 The following packages and versions are needed:
 ```